Basic information about the temple

 Sthala puranam and temple information

 South of Patteeswaram runs the TR Patnam (Tirumalai Rajan Pattinam) river and Mudikondan river (which joins the TR Patnam river near Mudikondan, a little further east).
-The Mudikondan river used to be called Pazhaiyaru, and the town took the name Pazhaiyarai after it.
-Two of the temples located north of the Mudikondan river are the Someswarar temple at Pazhaiyarai (which is south of the TR Patnam river), and the Dharmapureeswarar temple (north of the TR Patnam river).
+The Mudikondan river used to be called Pazhayaru, and the town took the name Pazhayarai after it.
+Two of the temples located north of the Mudikondan river are the Someswarar temple at Pazhayarai (which is south of the TR Patnam river), and the Dharmapureeswarar temple (north of the TR Patnam river).

 According to the sthala puranam here, this temple had been hidden by Jains, who had covered the temple with mud, effectively burying it.
 Appar came looking for this temple but was informed by the locals of what the Jains had done.
 Upset at the events, Appar undertook fasting until the temple was unearthed.
 It is said that Siva appeared in the dreams of Manimudi Chola, the then Chola feudatory of the Pallavas, and ordered him to unearth the temple.
 The king did so, and the temple was then duly consecrated for proper worship.

 This town has had various names.
-In the 7th century, it was called Pazhaiyarai due to the Pazhaiyar river flowing nearby.
+In the 7th century, it was called Pazhayarai due to the Pazhayar river flowing nearby.
 In the 8th century, it was called Nandipuram (refer the story of Nandipura Vinnagaram / Nathan Koil Divya Desam temple, which is located nearby).
-In the 9th century, it was called Mudikonda Cholapuram, since by this time the Pazhaiyar river had come to be called the Mudikondan river.
+In the 9th century, it was called Mudikonda Cholapuram, since by this time the Pazhayar river had come to be called the Mudikondan river.
 Then in the 12th century, it came to be called Rajapuram, after Rajaraja Chola II who grew up here under the care of Kundavai, the elder sister of Rajaraja Chola I.

 Kamadhenu, the celestial cow, had four daughters.
 One of them – Vimali – worshipped Siva here, and so Amman here is named Vimala Nayaki.